 \section{Abstract}

 Randomness is a central concept to statistics and physics.
-A new statistical analysis provides evidence that tossing coins and finding last digits of prime numbers are identical problems regarding equally likely outcomes.
-This analysis explains why randomness of equally likely outcomes is valid at large numbers.
+Here, a statistical analysis shows experimental evidence that tossing coins and finding last digits of prime numbers are identical regarding statistics for equally likely outcomes.
+This analysis explains why randomness in equally likely outcomes can be valid only at large numbers.